 Next up on the list is Singapore, with a per capita GDP of USD 64,582 in 2018.
 Despite its small size, the country has a highly developed and successful economy.
 Its most important industries include electronics, chemicals, financial services, biomedical products, ship repair, and entrepot trade.
 The most dominant economic sector in Singapore is the services sector, which makes up 83.5% of GDP.
 Meanwhile, the industry sector accounts for 15.5% and the agriculture sector for the remaining 0.96%.

 8. United States

-Next up on the list is the United States with a per capita GDP of USD 59,531 in 2017.
-The US is said to have the most technologically powerful economy in the world with highly diversified industries like petroleum, steel, motor vehicles, aerospace, chemicals, electronics, food processing and consumer goods.
-The strongest sector in the US is services, which makes up 80.2% of GDP, followed by the industry sector (18.9%) and agriculture (0.9%).
+With an official per capita GDP of USD 62,641, the United States is the world’s 8th most efficient economy.
+The US is said to have the most technologically powerful economy in the world with highly diversified industries like petroleum, steel, motor vehicles, aerospace, chemicals, electronics, food processing, and consumer goods.
+Services are the strongest economic sector in the US, making up 80.2% of GDP, followed by the industry sector (19.1%) and agriculture (0.9%).
 Despite increasing pressure from low-wage producers such as China, the US has managed to consistently increase economic output and per capita GDP over the last few years.